gui1080/gui1080/README.md

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=gui1080&theme=dark&show_icons=true)](https://github.com/anuraghazra/github-readme-stats)

-  - I actually like Python a lot, but I have to use C/C++ on most of my assignments.
-Java was the first programming language that I tried to learn back in 2015, but I only really started coding when I learned C in 2017.

 ## “What though the field be lost?
 All is not Lost; the unconquerable will, And study of revenge, immortal hate, And the courage never to submit or yeild.” ― John Milton, Paradise Lost

 [UnB]: https://en.wikipedia.org/wiki/University_of_Bras%C3%ADlia